Tonto Natural Bridge: Park facilities

-Closure
+Closure and reopening

-It was announced in early 2010 that the park was scheduled to close on June 3, 2010 because of budget cuts and to allow for repairs to the historic lodge.
+It was announced in early 2010 that the park was scheduled to close on June 3, 2010, because of budget cuts and to allow for repairs to the historic lodge.
 Three groups eventually donated funds to allow the park to stay open until the end of September 2011.

-Hours

-As of 2020, the Tonto Natural Bridge State Park is open.
-The park hours are 9:00 am - 5:00 pm, the last entry is at 4:00 pm.
-The Park entrance fee is $7.00 for adults, $4.00 for kids between the ages of 7 -13, children 6 and under are free.
+The park was reopened 5 days a week in 2013.

+As of 2025, the Tonto Natural Bridge State Park is open on a daily basis.

+Climate

+According to the Köppen Climate Classification system, Tonto Natural Bridge State Park has a hot-summer mediterranean climate, abbreviated "Csa" on climate maps.
+The hottest temperature recorded in Tonto Natural Bridge State Park was 109 F on June 27, 1970, while the coldest temperature recorded was 0 F on January 13, 1963.